alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 Also we would be unable to keep any friends or family, or any safety networks that we build with our care and effort.

-## 🐤 3: Protect the Weak
+## 🐤 3: Protect the vulnerable

-The third rule is quite succint: **protect the weak**.
+The third rule is quite succint: **protect the vulnerable**.
 This most important rule of being human is what makes us keep our babies alive, our sick tended for, our elderly live long happy lives, and in general lets us be decent human people.

 I don't think this point needs much justification.
-The opposite would be "don't take care of the weak", which has distinct nazi vibes.
+The opposite would be "don't take care of the vulnerable", which has distinct nazi vibes.
 "Survival of the fittest" is good enough for animals in the savannah and for finches in the Galapagos,